Volatility (finance): Mathematical definition

 The formulas used above to convert returns or volatility measures from one time period to another assume a particular underlying model or process.
 These formulas are accurate extrapolations of a random walk, or Wiener process, whose steps have finite variance.
 However, more generally, for natural stochastic processes, the precise relationship between volatility measures for different time periods is more complicated.
 Some use the Lévy stability exponent α to extrapolate natural processes:

 If α = 2 the Wiener process scaling relation is obtained, but some people believe α < 2 for financial activities such as stocks, indexes and so on.
 This was discovered by Benoît Mandelbrot, who looked at cotton prices and found that they followed a Lévy alpha-stable distribution with α = 1.7.
 (See New Scientist, 19 April 1997.)

 Volatility origin

-Much research has been devoted to modeling and forecasting the volatility of financial returns, and yet few theoretical models explain how volatility comes to exist in the first place.
+Much research has been devoted to modelling and forecasting the volatility of financial returns, and yet few theoretical models explain how volatility comes to exist in the first place.

 Roll (1984) shows that volatility is affected by market microstructure.
 Glosten and Milgrom (1985) shows that at least one source of volatility can be explained by the liquidity provision process.
 When market makers infer the possibility of adverse selection, they adjust their trading ranges, which in turn increases the band of price oscillation.

 In September 2019, JPMorgan Chase determined the effect of US President Donald Trump's tweets, and called it the Volfefe index combining volatility and the covfefe meme.

 Volatility for investors

-Investors care about volatility for at least eight reasons:
+Volatility matters to investors for at least eight reasons, several of which are alternative statements of the same feature or are directly consequent on each other: